-v.
+vi.
 Implementation Timeframe

-Subject to approval by the Securities and Exchange Commission ("Commission"), the proposal to enhance GSD stress testing to use vendor-sourced data would be implemented no later than November 30, 2022.
+Subject to approval by the Securities and Exchange Commission ("Commission"), the proposal to enhance GSD stress testing to use vendor-sourced data and the proposal to remove descriptions of stress testing from the MBSD Rules would be implemented no later than November 30, 2022.
 The remaining proposals would be implemented upon approval by the Commission.